Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/certificates/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Certificates example

-This deploys the module in its simplest form.
+This sample shows how to deploy certificates to your VMSS.

 ```hcl
 terraform {